5885

 When considering an investment in F5, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in case of F5, we'll be cheering from the sidelines.
-Its revenue growth has been very weak over the last two years, and analysts expect growth to deteriorate from here.
-And while its impressive gross margins indicate excellent business economics, unfortunately, its customer acquisition is less efficient than many comparable companies.
+Its revenue growth has been weak over the last three years, and analysts expect growth to deteriorate from here.
+And while its bountiful generation of free cash flow empowers it to invest in growth initiatives, unfortunately, its customer acquisition is less efficient than many comparable companies.

-F5's price-to-sales ratio based on the next 12 months is 4.0x, suggesting that the market does have lower expectations of the business, relative to the high-growth tech stocks.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+F5's price-to-sales ratio based on the next 12 months is 3.8x, suggesting the market has lower expectations for the business relative to the hottest tech stocks.
+While there are some things to like about F5 and its valuation is reasonable, we think there are better opportunities elsewhere in the market right now.

-Wall Street analysts covering the company had a one-year price target of $170.1 per share right before these results (compared to the current share price of $205), implying they didn't see much short-term potential in the F5.
+Wall Street analysts covering the company had a one-year price target of $194 right before these results (compared to the current share price of $159.75).